 I then used the Matcha + Chia Enzyme Powder.
 Because I am used to the more granular exfoliating scrubs, I was really prepared not to like this light powder that, when mixed with water, transforms into a foam that to my surprise, left my face feeling absolutely heavenly.

 Next, I patted on the Matcha + Chia Essence Toner.
 This is nothing like the astringent toners we have come to expect from American toners.
 It is an extremely light lotion-like product that promises to “soften and rehydrate the top layer of dry skin cells.”
 After using the essence toner, my skin was silky-soft, not the least bit tight and dry.
 I have to say, my skin felt so good at this point, I could have actually stopped right there.

 Like the Kitao toner, this is not an astringent toner; it is a light essence that softens the skin, preparing it for the emulsion and cream.
 The Moist A.P.G.
-Hydrator is a light, but rich emulsion that I patted on, focusing on the fine lines under my eyes and around my mouth.
+Emulsion is a light, but rich emulsion that I patted on following the essence.
+This time, I focused on the fine lines under my eyes and around my mouth.

 Like the other La Vie Précieuse products, there was no greasy feel, just a glorious feeling of hydration and softness.
 Then, I finished my skincare routine with the Moist A.P.G.
 Cream.